heavy-duty/bulldozer/README.md

 Those three commands will build the program, deploy it to your local validator instance and start a server at port 4200 with the client application.

-NOTE: Make sure to point the solana config in your local environment to match the local instance you have running.
+NOTE: Make sure to point the solana config in your local environment to match the local instance you have running..
+Also, for deployment, remember to search and replace de API url, temporal it's fixed on the collection and instruction client library (http://localhost:3334)

 ## Testing it